-Known Trends, Events and Uncertainties
+Known Trends.
+Events and Uncertainties

-The recent trends towards rising inflation may adversely affect our business and corresponding financial position and cash flows.
+Recent inflation trends may adversely affect our business and corresponding financial position and cash flows.
 Inflationary factors, such as increases in the cost of materials and supplies, interest rates and overhead costs may adversely affect our operating results.
-The general consensus among economists suggests that we should expect a higher recession risk to continue over the next year, which could result in further economic uncertainty and volatility in the capital markets in the near term, and could negatively affect our operations.
-Although we do not believe that inflation has had a material impact on our financial position or results of operations to date, we may experience increases in the near future (especially if inflation rates continue to rise) on our operating costs, including our labor costs and research and development costs, due to supply chain constraints, consequences associated with future public health crises, the ongoing conflict between Russia and Ukraine, the Israel and Palestine conflict or liquidity concerns at, and failure of, banks and other financial institutions.
+Many economists suggest that we should expect a higher recession risk to continue in the near term, which could result in further economic uncertainty and volatility in the capital markets in the near term, and could negatively affect our operations.
+Although we do not believe that inflation has had a material impact on our financial position or results of operations to date, we may experience increases in the near future (especially if inflation rates continue to rise) on our operating costs, including our labor costs and research and development costs, due to supply chain constraints, consequences associated with future public health crises, the ongoing conflict between Russia and Ukraine, conflict in the Middle East or liquidity concerns at, and failure of, banks and other financial institutions.

 Many of our pharmaceutical and biotech customers based in the United States have been impacted by macro-economic uncertainties related to the weakening economy, liquidity concerns in the broader financial services industry, such as those caused by recent banking failures, disruptions to and volatility in the credit and equity markets, and rising interest rates.
-We believe these factors contributed to longer sales cycles, which adversely impacted our operating results for the three months ended March 31, 2024, and may adversely affect our operating results in the future.
+We believe these factors contributed to longer sales cycles, which adversely impacted our operating results for the nine months ended September 30, 2024, and may adversely affect our operating results in the future.